jup-ag/space-station/guides/5-general/4-faq.md

 ### Does Jupiter Limit Order charge any fees?

-- Jupiter Limit Order do charge a platform fees of **0.2%** on taker.
+- Jupiter Limit Order do charge a platform fees of **0.1% plus gas fees** on taker.
-- In the case of partners integrating Jupiter Limit Order, they will be entitled to a share of 0.1% referral fees, while Jupiter collects the other 0.1% as platform fees.
-- The fees are collected and withheld by the program and are claimable anytime.

-### Why is my Limit Order not getting fulfill even when the price hit my limit price?
+### Why is my Limit Order not getting fulfilled even when the price hit my limit price?

 - Jupiter Limit Order execute your order based on the price that you have set by matching with the available liquidity on-chain across Solana.
 A few scenarios or cases where the order is not being fulfill
 - If the order size is too large *(and there is insufficient liquidity on-chain)* - in this case, Jupiter keeper will attempt to execute your order in a smaller chunk to partially fill your orders and will continue to do so until order is fully executed
-- The price wick happen for a very short period of time, and the liquidity have all been taken up at that price.
+- The price wick happened for a very short period of time, and the liquidity has all been bought up at that price.
 - For more information on how Jupiter Limit Order works - [How Limit Order Works](../limit-order/how-lo-work)

 <!-- ### What happened if I close my order that has partially filled?
 Do I get the balance of my original input token and also filled output token? -->